BrunoGuerrero/expression-parser/README.md

 ## Disclaimer

-This library has been developed for a dedicated purpose and is released if it may help.
-While everything is working as intended, this library is still in beta.
+This library has been developed for a dedicated purpose and is released for anyone to toy around with.
+While everything is working as intended, this library is offered as is.

 ## Acknowledgment